If you want to be a professional graphic designer when it comes to logotype, there are five golden guidelines you must follow.

 Honda has a competitive pricing advantage while having market influence thanks to the quality of its engines and construction.

 Significantly, the study indicates that the middle-class segments are Honda's target market.
-The thing about middle-class people in society is that they get to experience luxury in its most basic forms and hence have a small slice of it.
+The thing about middle-class people in society is that they experience luxury in its most basic forms and hence have a small slice of it.

 You can understand why they choose an uppercase serif font when looking at the logotype for the Honda brand.
 The capital letter shapes and serif font help Honda appeal to the middle-class market by giving them the impression that the brand is somewhat extravagant and produces high-quality goods.
 Serif fonts also often convey quality as superior and high status.